catalyst-cooperative/pudl/docs/dev/settings_files.rst

 only want to use FERC Form 1, you can remove the other data package specifications or alter their parameters such that none of their data is processed (e.g. by setting the list of years to be an empty list).
-The settings are verified early on in the ETL process so if you got something wrong, you should get an assertion error quickly.
+The settings are verified early on in the ETL process, so if you got something wrong, you should get an assertion error quickly.

-While PUDL largely keeps datasets disentangled for ETL purposes (enabling stand-alone ETL) the EPA CEMS and EIA datasets are exceptions.
+While PUDL largely keeps datasets disentangled for ETL purposes (enabling stand-alone ETL), the EPA CEMS and EIA datasets are exceptions.
 EPA CEMS cannot be loaded without EIA because it relies on IDs that come from EIA 860.
 Similarly, EIA Forms 860 and 923 are very tightly related.
 You can load only EIA 860, but the settings verification will automatically add in a few 923